acli/artist-tools/doc/akimbo.md

-To reduce the amount of noise, the script assumes all listings without a deadline to be non-calls these are removed from the display unless you specify the `-A` (or `--almost-all`) option..
+To reduce the amount of noise, the script assumes all listings without a deadline to be non-calls.
+These are removed from the display unless you specify the `-A` (or `--almost-all`) option..

 Obviously, even with the filtering there will be some non-calls in the list.
 Most of these will be things like job postings